-- (a) evaluate the effect that retiring the chief officer will have on the performance of the civil service entity; - (b) advise the chief officer (both orally and in writing) of the intention to require him to retire to improve the organisation, and provide an opportunity for the chief officer to explain his position; and
+- 24. (1) Before determining whether to require a chief officer to retire to improve the efficiency of the civil service entity under sections 29(3) and 38 of the Law, the appointing officer, with the assistance of the Portfolio of the Civil Service as required, shall - (a) evaluate the effect that retiring the chief officer will have on the performance of the civil service entity; - (b) advise the chief officer (both orally and in writing) of the intention to require him to retire to improve the organisation, and provide an opportunity for the chief officer to explain his position; and - (c) re-evaluate the effect of retiring the chief officer in light of the explanation provided in subparagraph (b), and notify the chief officer (both orally and in writing) of the results of the re-evaluation. - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that retiring the chief officer will improve the efficiency of the civil service entity, the appointing officer may retire the chief officer under sections 29(3) and 38 of the Law. - (3) Upon deciding to retire a chief officer under paragraph (2), the appointing officer, at the earliest opportunity, shall -

-- (c) re-evaluate the effect of retiring the chief officer in light of the explanation provided in subparagraph (b), and notify the chief officer (both orally and in writing) of the results of the reevaluation. - (2) If, after the process specified in paragraph (1) has been completed, the appointing officer is of the view that retiring the chief officer will improve the efficiency of the civil service entity, the appointing officer may retire the chief officer under sections 29(3) and 38 of the Law. - (3) Upon deciding to retire a chief officer under paragraph (2), the appointing officer, at the earliest opportunity, shall- - (a) notify the chief officer that he is being retired to improve the organisation, under the terms of his employment agreement; and - (b) provide the chief officer with three months' notice of the retirement.
+- (a) notify the chief officer that he is being retired to improve the organisation, under the terms of his employment agreement; and - (b) provide the chief officer with three months' notice of the retirement.